-Demand for Bitcoin is driven, in part, by its status as the most prominent and secure crypto asset.
-It is possible that crypto assets other than Bitcoin could have features that make them more desirable to a material portion of the crypto asset user base, resulting in a reduction in demand for Bitcoin, which could have a negative impact on the price of Bitcoin and adversely affect an investment in us.
+Demand for Ether and Bitcoin is driven, in part, by their status as the two most prominent and secure crypto assets.
+It is possible that crypto assets other than Ether and Bitcoin could have features that make them more desirable to a material portion of the crypto asset user base, resulting in a reduction in demand for Ether and Bitcoin, which could have a negative impact on the price of Ether and Bitcoin and adversely affect an investment in us.

-Bitcoin, as an asset, holds "first-to-market" advantages over other crypto assets.
-This first-to-market advantage is driven in large part by having the largest user base and, more importantly, the largest mining power in use to secure its blockchain and transaction verification system.
+Bitcoin and Ether, as assets, hold "first-to-market" advantages over other crypto assets.
+This first-to-market advantage is driven in large part by having the largest user bases and, more importantly, the largest combined mining power in use to secure their respective blockchains and transaction verification systems.
 Having a large mining network results in greater user confidence regarding the security and long-term stability of a crypto asset's network and its blockchain; as a result, the advantage of more users and miners makes a crypto asset more secure, which makes it more attractive to new users and miners, resulting in a network effect that strengthens the first-to-market advantage.

 Despite the marked first-mover advantage of the Bitcoin network over other crypto asset networks, it is possible that another crypto asset could become materially popular due to either a perceived or exposed shortcoming of the Bitcoin network protocol that is not immediately addressed by the Bitcoin contributor community or a perceived advantage of an altcoin that includes features not incorporated into Bitcoin.
 If a crypto asset obtains significant market share (either in market capitalization, mining power or use as a payment technology), this could reduce Bitcoin's market share as well as other crypto assets we may become involved in and have a negative impact on the demand for, and price of, such crypto assets and could adversely affect an investment in us.
-It is possible that we will mine alternative crypto assets in the future, but we may not have as much experience to date in comparison to our experience mining Bitcoin, which may put us at a competitive disadvantage.
+It is possible that we mine alternative crypto assets in the future, but we will not have as much experience to date in comparison to our experience mining Bitcoin, which may put us at a competitive disadvantage.